Wondering exactly where to go in Europe this summer? These epic summer destinations in Europe will give you plenty of inspiration!

 Among all of these places to visit in Europe in summer, the Albanian Riviera is among the most offbeat for travelers hailing from outside the continent–but with shockingly low prices as compared to most of these summer destinations in Europe, absolutely stunning beaches, and plenty of beach towns to choose from, the Albanian Riviera has a lot to offer.

 While flights into Albania can get a bit pricey (and many arrive in the capital of Tirana, far from the best beaches), Corfu, Greece is easily accessible by air and is located as little as a 30-minute ferry ride from the town of Sardana along the Albanian Riviera!

-While you won’t be able to see the famous northern lights when visiting during summer, midnight sun, easier driving conditions, and slightly warmer weather (you’ll still need to bundle up a bit, though!) make visiting Iceland in summer a very special experience.
+While you won’t be able to see the famous northern lights when visiting during summer, midnight sun, easier driving conditions, and slightly warmer weather (you’ll still need to bundle up a bit, though!) make visiting this stunning country in summer–even if you only have a couple of days in Iceland–a very special experience.